fgrehm/bindler/README.md

 ## Usage

-Add a `plugins.json` file to your project root like the following:
+Add one of `plugins.json`, `.vagrant_plugins`, or `vagrant/plugins.json`
+to your project root.
+The first matching file will be used as your project's plugins.json file.

 ```json
 [